 ### Value for Users

-* High performance: BEAR.Sunday's optimized fast startup and CDN-centric caching strategy brings users a fast and responsive experience.
+* High performance: BEAR.Sunday's runtime optimization and CDN-centric caching strategy brings users a fast and responsive experience.

 * Reliability and availability: BEAR.Sunday's CDN-centric caching strategy minimizes single points of failure (SPOF), allowing users to enjoy stable services.